c-florist/formicarium/README.md

 1. Distinguish between `outside` and `inside` worlds and allow ants to go inside a nest and dig tunnels, lay eggs, feed the queen.
 1. Introduce predators and design a system of interaction with them.
 1. Support multiple ant colonies per world: Allow for up to X number of colonies per world, design interactions between them (often ants kill other ant colonies when discovered).
+1. Add a collision system with obstacles, i.e. boulders.

 ## Attributions to include